The Wandering Fire: Plot summary

 Meanwhile Darien has used his powers to accelerate his growth and, now a young man, overhears Cernan ask Paul why "the child" was allowed to live.
 Angry, hurt by Finn's desertion, feeling unwanted and unloved, Darien decides to seek his father, Maugrim.
 Jennifer comes to terms with her past and has one day of joyous reunion with Arthur, both of them daring to hope that this time things will be different since there is "no third" (i.e. no Lancelot).
 Arthur, Loren, Matt, Paul and Diarmuid set sail for Cader Sedat, and Jennifer goes to Lisen's tower with Brendel to await their return.

 The ship, Prydwen, reaches Cader Sedat and the company discovers that Metran is fueling his unnatural winter by draining the life from hundreds of svart alfar, resurrecting them again and again using the Cauldron of Khath Meigol.
 Loren breaks the spell and kills Metran but in the process draws so much power that Matt dies.
 Below the castle, the company finds the Chamber of the Dead and Arthur, shouldering the full weight of his repeated penance, awakens Lancelot du Lac.
 Lancelot exercises his gift of healing and brings Matt back to life, though death has broken the binding between Matt and Loren and so Loren is no longer a mage.
 The company prepares to depart; Lancelot is reluctant to accompany them, knowing that his mere presence will cause yet more pain to Arthur and Guinevere, both of whom he loves so deeply.
 "Then Arthur spoke, and there was sorrow in his voice and there was love.
 'Oh, Lance, come," he said.
 "She will be waiting for you.' " (WF, p.
 244).
 And so the company, including Lancelot, prepares to depart for home.

 Reception

-Dave Langford reviewed The Wandering Fire for White Dwarf #86, and stated that "What Kay has done is to swipe character from the finest legend of all, a Tale which is not his, and throw them into the already too-huge cast with promises of Heavy Triangulation next book."
+Dave Langford reviewed The Wandering Fire for White Dwarf #86, and stated that "What Kay has done is to swipe characters from the finest legend of all, a Tale which is not his, and throw them into the already too-huge cast with promises of Heavy Triangulation next book."